 During my time as a Franciscan Friar, a priest named Fr.
 Stan Fortuna wrote a song called “Everybody Gotta Suffer.”
 Fr.
 Stan is very talented in his music and his ministry.
 The song is catchy and I often think of how he sings the word, “Everybody.”
 It reminds me that rich and poor alike are all on the same journey to Heaven.
 The song reminds us that this journey is one that passes through the gate of suffering, and no one escapes this necessary way of getting to Heaven.

-The recent scriptural theme has been on the difference between the rich and the poor in the world’s eyes.
-We have been admonished that we “can’t serve two masters, both God and mammon,” and today we are reminded that it is “easier for a camel to pass through the eye of a needle than a rich man to enter the kingdom of Heaven.”
+In Scripture, we have been admonished that we “can’t serve two masters, both God and mammon,” and Christ reminds us in the Gospel of Matthew that it is “easier for a camel to pass through the eye of a needle than a rich man to enter the kingdom of Heaven.”
 Why all this criticism of riches?
-Doesn’t God give us reason and talent to use and not bury?
+Doesn’t God give us reason and talents to use and not bury?